dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="trip-details.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
-If any of the legs are cancelled due to a strike, the trip may be rerouted.
+If any of the legs are canceled due to a strike, the trip may be rerouted.
 </td>
 </tr>
 </table>

+## Phase 1 Deliverables

+A single PDF named
+- EER Diagram
+- Information